-In its OIP, the licensee stated that Level 1 is the indicated level greater than the point at which pump suction is presumed to be lost.
-This level is at elevation 837 feet (ft.)
-6 inches (in.)
+In its OIP, the licensee stated that Level 1 is the indicated level on either channel greater than the point at which pump suction is presumed to be lost.
+This level is at elevation 597 feet (ft.)
+4 inches (in.)